EXCLUSIVE-NII Holdings to explore options for Brazilian Nextel unit -sources

 NII, which has a market capitalization of about $700 million, has spoken to investment banks in recent weeks about hiring a financial adviser to explore its options, including a potential sale, the people said this week.

 The sources asked not to be identified because the deliberations are confidential.
-NII shares closed down 4.6 percent at $6.64 on Thursday.

-Nextel Brazil is often in touch with banks over financing and strategic issues, although there are no plans to sell the company in the short term, Chief Executive Officer Francisco Valim told Reuters in a phone interview.

-The company is looking for a buyer for its towers, Valim said.
-This would help Nextel Brazil cut operating costs, boost profitability and free up cash, he added.
+NII provided no immediate comment.

 Nextel Brazil is by far the largest part of NII Holdings' business.
 NII Holdings filed for bankruptcy protection in the United States in September 2014 after struggling with $5.8 billion in debt and fierce competition in Brazil and Mexico.